mxriverlynn/rabbus/readme.md

 ## Rabbus Demos

 There are several demos available to show the basic use of Rabbus.
-These demos can be found in the [/demos](demos) folder:
+These demos can be found in the [/demos](demos) folder, including:

+* Send / Receive
+* Publish / Subscribe
+* Request / Response

-Be sure to look at the `demos/connection.js` file for an example of how to connect to RabbitMQ.
+Be sure to [read the demo documentation](/docs/demos.md) for information on how to run these demos.

-**Note:** Change directory into the folder for the demo you wish to run.

-#### Send/Receive

-Located in the [demos/send-receive](demos/send-receive) folder.

-Demonstrate the send/receive pattern, to send a single message to a single receiver.

-* `node send.js`
-* `node receive.js`

-#### Pub/Sub

-Located in the [demos/pub-sub](demos/pub-sub) folder.

-Demonstrate the publish/subscribe pattern, with multiple subscribers receiving one published message.

-* `node publish.js`
-* `node subscriber.js`

-#### Request/Response

-Located in the [demos/request-response](demos/request-response) folder.

-Demonstrate the request/response pattern with a request being made for a location, and a response being sent with the location information.

-* `node request.js`
-* `node response.js`

 ## Rabbus Documentation